2023 Best Value Film, Video & Photographic Arts Schools in Connecticut

 Our 2023 rankings named Sacred Heart University the best value school in Connecticut for film, video and photographic arts students.
 Located in the suburb of Fairfield, Sacred Heart is a private not-for-profit college with a medium-sized student population.

-Full Film, Video & Photographic Arts at Sacred Heart University Report
+Read full report on Film, Video & Photographic Arts at Sacred Heart University

 Full Film, Video & Photographic Arts at University of Hartford Report

-Yale not only placed well in our value ranking, but it is also #1 on our Best Film, Video & Photographic Arts Schools in Connecticut list.
+Yale also made our Best Film, Video & Photographic Arts Schools in Connecticut list, coming in at #1.

-Explore all the Best Value Film, Video & Photographic Arts Colleges in the New England Area or other specific states within that region.
+Explore all the Best Value Film, Video & Photographic Arts Schools in the New England Area or other specific states within that region.

 One of 10 majors within the area of study, film, video and photographic arts has other similar majors worth exploring.